 Become an Advisory Committee Member

-Residents of the South East LHIN can let their voices be heard and demonstrate continued support for self-management by becoming an Advisory Committee Member.
+Residents of South East Ontario can let their voices be heard and demonstrate continued support for self-management by becoming an Advisory Committee Member.
 Members will provide guidance to both the Manager and Program Administrator and are instrumental to the success of the annual Self-Management Forum.
 Members are assigned per priority group (health care providers, students, researchers, community members) and/or geographic location.
-Invitation to apply for vacant positions will be sent out every year at the fourth quarter of the ending fiscal year.
+Invitation to apply for vacant positions will be sent out every March.